DIPlib/diplib/changelogs/diplib_next.md

 - Added functions `dip.ImageReadPNG()`, `dip.ImageReadPNGInfo()`, `dip.ImageIsPNG()` and `dip.ImageWritePNG()`.

+- Added functions for reading and writing PNG and JPEG as a bytes object.

 ### Changed functionality

 - `dip.Show()` now uses the *DIPlib* color maps by default, taken from `dip.ApplyColorMap()`.
 The names recognized by